 While the business needs of each staffing and recruiting firm can vary widely, the growing body of research on software deployment methods suggests this rule of thumb:

 Fortunately, Bond International Software, Inc. offers all three deployment methods for all of our software products.
 You can select the software deployment method that you believe is best for your firm.
-If you would like to talk to us about how our solutions can improve your business, CLICK or give us a call at 800-318-4983 today.
+If you would like to talk to us about how our solutions can improve your business, CLICK to learn more or give us a call at 800-318-4983 today.
 We’re here to help you succeed.

 RESOURCE: Forrester: ROI of SaaS on Premise